Should I Give my Dog Medication to Modify their Behavior?

 Different Kinds of Medication

 Trazodone - This is a sedative that is typically used for short term issues like fireworks, thunderstorms, vet trips, keeping your dog calm when recovering from surgery.
 It is not a long term behavior solution.
 It actually impedes neural plasticity in the brain making it harder for the dog to learn and make long term changes in their behavior.
 For some dogs it makes them more aggressive.
-I always recommend trying it for the first time on a day where you can hangout with your dog and monitor them so you know what their reaction will be instead of using it on the day you need it.
+I always recommend trying it for the first time on a day where you can hangout with your dog and monitor them so you know what their reaction will be instead of using it for the first time on the day you need it.

-SSRI/TCA (prozac, fluoxetine, clomipramine) - A controversial series of drugs and technically two groups of drugs I'm lumping together because they are used similarly for behavioral modification.
+SSRI/TCA (prozac, fluoxetine, clomipramine, etc.) - A controversial series of drugs and technically two groups of drugs I'm lumping together because they are used similarly for behavioral modification.
 There isn’t a clear consensus on how they work and there is new research coming out about them all the time.
 In some cases they cause an increase in aggression, dissociative behavior, anxiety and/or trigger anorexia.
 But for some dogs they can be a huge help.
 Much of the research indicates that they increase neural plasticity, making learning and long term behavior change easier.
 In my experience for some dogs they assist in speeding up the training process and make emotional regulation skills easier to learn.
-Most dogs only need them for the first 3-6 months of training and then can be tapered off of them.
+Most dogs only need them for the first 6-9 months of training and then can be tapered off of them.
 However, some dogs benefit from long term usage and struggle without the support of these medications.

 Can I use medication without a training plan?

 No. There isn’t any medication that is going to magically fix your dog's behavior in the long term.
 In human psychology it is well established that medication on its own cannot facilitate meaningful behavior change if the patient also has weak emotional regulation skills, little structure in their life, and poor communication skills with peers.
 It is the same for dogs.
 They need a training plan that complements the changes that medication is bringing to their life.
-Specifically SSRI/TCA drugs should only be given to a patient after they have met with a reputable trainer who is educated on how to work with dogs on medication and the trainer has recommended pharmaceutical intervention.

 What should I do if my vet insists my dog needs to be on medication for behavioral modification?